stanuwu/PixelGunCheatInternal/readme.md

 > Thanks to `@solotov2160`, `@ph0mp`, `@bosslawl`, `@c___s`, `@xz3phyr.`, `@awaprim` for helping with development!

-> ## For help or install directions join our [discord](https://discord.gg/EWWyBS3QdY)
+> ## For help or install directions join my [discord](https://discord.gg/EWWyBS3QdY)

 > ## Injector
 > https://github.com/stanuwu/PG3DInjector

 > ## Donations
-> We spent a lot of time working on this, and are releasing it for free.
+> I spent a lot of time working on this, and are releasing it for free.
-> If you like our work feel free to send some money our way so we can buy a coffee.
+> If you like our work feel free to send some money our way so I can buy a coffee.
-> We will be thankful!
-All Donations will be spread evenly among developers.
+> This helps us make future projects like this possible.
 >
 > [<img src="https://raw.githubusercontent.com/aha999/DonateButtons/master/Paypal.png" width="250">](https://www.paypal.com/ncp/payment/M3V7Q3Q295AHW)
 >